MiDataInt/mdi-apps-framework/docs/server-deployment/server-security.md

 not publicly accessible.

-The following definitions apply to the two related but distinct concepts is server security:
+The following definitions apply to the two related but distinct concepts in server security:
 - **authentication** - establishing who a user is
 - **authorization** - determining what a user is allowed to do